MSRG/HyperLedgerLab-2.0/docs/HowToUse.md

      - Log into caliper manager pod to see the benchamrkig report using the command `kubectl logs -f <caliper_manager_pod_name>`.
        To get the caliper manager pod name you can use the command `kubectl get pods` to get the list of pods.
+     - Go the reports repo to The report is saved in a timestamped folder.

    - To delete Hyperledger caliper:
      - Run command: `./script/caliper_delete.sh` to delete all Kubernetes components used to run caliper.